 The world’s natural landscapes are in peril.
 As animal and plant species go extinct at rates faster than previously seen in history, 36 species of the wild cats are threatened and in decline due to humans.
+The word 'Felidae' is the scientific name for the cat family.
 Wild cats are consummate predators, and in most landscapes all cats are apex predators, which means their presence is critical for maintaining balanced, healthy ecosystems, including prey populations, quality habitat patches for species sustenance and reproduction, and connectivity for genetic diversity.
 Wild cats face an uncertain future due to human impacts, yet there is still time to restore conditions to support stable felid populations in most regions of the world.
 We may each ask ourselves, ‘How would the eradication of wild felids affect humans, and most importantly, me?’
 Well, in short, immeasurably.
 By successfully safeguarding wild felid populations we protect central ecosystem services that on the whole, have a powerful effect on humans, our health, sustenance, returns, and natural resources.

 The domestic cat, felis catus, has a unique status in the Felidae family of 37, having originated from African Wildcats in the Middle East as early as 8000 BC.
 Domestic cats have become the most popular pet in the world.
 However, breeding of pet cats, and eventual abandonment or abuse by pet owners has driven an epidemic of uncontrolled feral cat populations worldwide.
 There are over 60 million feral cats in the US alone.
 Although our organization believes that domestic cats can serve as strong educational ambassadors for their wild cousins with the public, and that both need critical attention, we do not focus on domestic and feral cats and their impact on natural landscapes and humans worldwide.